Open-DDR/test-purpose/systemc/qemu_integration/QUEUE_OVERFLOW_FIX.md

 1. **High Request Rate**: The performance test sent 50 operations as fast as possible
 2. **No Pacing**: Requests were sent microseconds apart
-3. **SystemC Processing Time**: The Whitney LPDDR5 model processes requests with realistic LPDDR5 timing (10-50μs per operation)
+3. **SystemC Processing Time**: The OpenDDR DDR model processes requests with realistic DDR timing (10-50μs per operation)
 4. **Queue Saturation**: The AXI transaction queues in the SystemC model became overwhelmed

 ## Solution Implemented